American Cyanamid: History

-The company was founded by engineers Frank S. Washburn and Charles H. Baker in New York City in 1907, to capitalize on a German patent they had licensed for the manufacture of nitrogen products for fertilizer.
+American Cyanamid was founded by engineers Frank S. Washburn and Charles H. Baker in New York City in 1907, to capitalize on a German patent that they had licensed for the manufacture of nitrogen products for fertilizer.
 The company's name is derived from the chemical calcium cyanamide, the fertilizer they would manufacture.
-They soon set up headquarters in Nashville, investing a million dollars in several corporations underpinning the manufacturing operation to be set up in nearby Muscle Shoals, Alabama (sometimes called Mussel Shoals), 120 miles from Nashville, on the Tennessee River.
-These planned operations included an electric power generating company (Mussel Shoals Hydro-electric) a utility company to distribute the electricity that would power the chemical plant, and the Cyanamid manufacturing plant.
-Washburn was President and located in Nashville, while Baker was Vice President and remained in New York.
-Cyanamid plants were also planned for Niagara Falls, Ontario and Georgia.
-By 1908 the company was incorporated in Maine.
-The Canadian plant was the first in operation in 1910, and was to be followed by the Alabama plant.
+They soon set up headquarters in Nashville, investing a million dollars in several corporations underpinning the manufacturing operation to be set up in nearby Muscle Shoals, Alabama.
+These planned operations included an electric power generating company, a utility company to distribute the electricity powering the chemical plant, and the Cyanamid manufacturing plant.
+Plants were also planned for Niagara Falls, Ontario and Georgia, and by 1908, the company had incorporated in Maine.
+The Canadian plant was the first in operation in 1910, followed by the Alabama plant.
+Washburn was President and located in Nashville, while Baker served as Vice President and remained in New York.

-However, the development of United States manufacturing was suspended when they were denied the construction of a dam for the hydroelectric generation station.
-Instead, United States offices of the company imported product from its Canadian plant.
-The company abandoned its Nashville headquarters in 1915 and relocated them to New York City.
-At the same time, it was trying to raise political support, both grass-roots and via lobbying, to implement the Alabama power generation plan, and as it began to face competition for the American market.

-In 1917, Cyanamid purchased the Ammo-Phosphate Corporation, which owned a fertilizer plant in Linden, New Jersey manufacturing ammonium phosphate.